Let's focus on the here and now with your family and your kids because you don’t want to have worry about what happens to them after you’re gone

-You're a great parent, your kid get veggies with every* meal, but you lay awake at night thinking what happens to your kids if you're not there for them?
+You're a great parent, your kids get veggies with every* meal, but you lay awake at night thinking what happens to your kids if you're not there for them?

 * and by "every" meal, we mean most meals.
 Even superheroes lose battles sometimes.
 It's okay, you're still an awesome parent.
 Go you!

-You need to create a plan for your kids in case something happens to you (death, we mean death) so that you can sleep easy at night knowing everything is taken care of.
+You need to create a plan for your kids in case something happens to you so that you can sleep easy at night knowing everything is taken care of.

 You spend hours worrying about your kids, on average 37 hours per week!
 That's full time job of just being anxious that you're doing right by your kids.
 Whether that's if they're taking their vitamins, eating enough veggies, or dealing with the bullies in their school.